 History of ONE

-Fifty years ago, the late Dr. Ronald Kleopfer founded Northeast Orthopaedics in a small office on East State Blvd. in Fort Wayne, Indiana.
+Over fifty-five years ago, the late Dr. Ronald Kleopfer founded Northeast Orthopaedics in a small office on East State Blvd. in Fort Wayne, Indiana.
 His practice grew quickly, and within two years Dr. John Lee joined him in caring for orthopedic patients.
 Since the practice began in 1962, both the field of orthopedics and this specialty group have changed dramatically.

 “When I first started practicing, there was little I could do to help those suffering from osteoarthritic conditions,” said Dr. Kloepfer in a 2002 interview.
 “There were a few surgeries available at that time, but none were completely reliable.
 Most of the time I gave patients a bag of aspirin and sent them on their way.”